-The District-Wide School Safety Team was appointed by the School District Board of Education and will always include the representation noted below at a minimum.
+The District-Wide School Safety Team was appointed by the School District Board of Education and will always include the representation noted below at a minimum (Specific information not included for posting purposes).
 The major function of the District-Wide School Safety Team is to create the District-Wide School Safety Plan.
-The Team will meet routinely and will meet in the 2023-24 school year on September 22, October 13, December 8, February 9, and May 24.
+The Team will meet routinely and will meet in the 2025-26 school year on September 19, 2025; October 24, 2025; December 5, 2025; February 6, 2026; and May 29, 2026.
 Minutes will be kept for each meeting and attendance documented (see Appendix B).

 - School Board Member

 - Teacher Representative

 - Administrator

 - Parent/Teacher Organizations

 - School Safety Personnel

-- Others including Bus Drivers and Monitors
+- Others including School Bus Drivers and Bus Monitors

 - Student Representative (Optional)